By Steph Eckelkamp

 It’s totally natural to fall into a periodic funk that lasts a few hours or days.
 But ideally, you want to find ways to snap out of it ASAP, since poor mood (think: those feelings of anger or sadness that keep bubbling to the surface) are associated with increased levels of inflammation, which can prime you for health problems.

-The good news, and what people often don’t realize, is that it doesn’t take drastic changes in behavior to flip your mindset.
-Since your mental state can be influenced by so many things — sleeping habits, diet, proximity to nature, light exposure, etc — that also means there are so many little ways to enhance it.
+The good news is that it doesn’t take drastic changes in behavior to flip your mindset.
+Your mental state can be influenced by so many things: sleeping habits, diet, proximity to nature, light exposure, etc. Which also means there are so many little ways to enhance it.

 In many cases, though, most of the power lies with you.
 So if you’re feeling kinda low and need a little nudge, try these tiny shifts to feel (almost) instantly uplifted.